lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 **The `/^` and `$/` symbols** at the beginning and end of the regular epression represent the beginning and end of the portion of string we are looking for (we are looking for a portion of string that contains two digits, a slash, two digits a slash and four digits).

-**The parenthesis** are used to capture the portion of text that the regular expression will extract from the string.
-Here we have three different portions of text that we want to capture and use.
+**The `()` parenthesis** are used to capture the portion of text that the regular expression will extract from the string.
+Here we have three different portions of text that we want to capture and use, and are refered to as *groups*.

-**The \d{n} symbol** finds a decimal character (a digit), and the `n`character between accolades indicates how many time the digit character is repeated.
+**The `\d{n}` symbol** finds a decimal character (a digit), and the `n`character between accolades indicates how many time the digit character is repeated.
 In this example, we want to find first a set of two digits, then another set of two digits, and a thirs set of four digits.

-**The /\ symbols between the parenthesis** represent the slash `/` character that separates the sets of digits we want to find, but since it is part of the characters that a regex uses to perform, we have to escape it with an anti-slash `\`to tell the regular expression to interpret the slash as part of the string.
+**The `/\` symbols between the parenthesis** represent the slash `/` character that separates the sets of digits we want to find, but since it is part of the characters that a regex uses to perform, we have to escape it with an anti-slash `\`to tell the regular expression to interpret the slash as part of the string.

 ## Example 3 : use a function for the replacement